BRISTOL COUNTY CONTINUUM OF CARE

 History

-The Homeless Services Providers Network began in 1994 with a small group of service providers, began meeting to discuss the problem of homelessness in New Bedford.
+The original HSPN (MA-505) began in 1994 with a small group of service providers, began meeting to discuss the problem of homelessness in the City of New Bedford.
 This small group began meeting monthly to identify collaborative strategies to address the increasingly complex set of needs of homeless people-and the increasing number of people faced with homelessness.
-The group lead by City of New Bedford Office of Housing and Community Development formally organized itself in 1999 into an interactive collaborative volunteer network that has grown to over 70 agencies.
+The group was lead by City of New Bedford Office of Housing and Community Development (OHCD) who also served as its Collaborative Applicant.
+The HSPN formally organized itself in 1999 into an interactive collaborative network.
+In 1996 the HSPN prepared its first application to HUD to secure Stuart B. McKinney-Vento funding and to coordinate its local Continuum of Care (CoC) process.

 Organization